IvanKoskov/EXtractor_Anarchiver/README.md

 > If you see strange errors just share them to us so they can be fixed.

+> [!CAUTION]
+> As this app can interact with system files and needs disk access just be sure you are not doing stupid things)

  ## What will be achieved?